Major Depressive Disorder. Diagnosis and Treatment in Dubai

 Major Depression is not just a sadness

-Very often people take for granted that they can naturally maintain good mental health.
+Very often, people take for granted that they can naturally maintain good mental health.
 Sometimes they feel sad during certain periods of time.
-However, it is important to understand when the symptoms cross the line into Major Depressive Disorder (MDD).
+However, it is important to recognise when the symptoms cross the line into Major Depressive Disorder (MDD), also called major depression or clinical depression.

-MDD is a pervasive and often misunderstood condition that can manifest with a wide range of symptoms.
-Typically, Major Depressive Disorder starts relatively mildly.
-Initially, individuals may only complain of symptoms such as various physical complaints and a general decrease in performance.
+Major Depressive Disorder is a pervasive and often misunderstood condition that can manifest with a wide range of symptoms.
+Major depression may start mildly.
+Initially, individuals can only complain of symptoms such as sleeplessness and lack of energy.

-Fully developed MDD is always associated with profound sadness, sleep disturbances, loss of appetite, a pervasive sense of apathy, a loss of interest, or an inability to make and execute everyday decisions.
-As a result, an individual’s overall lifestyle and quality of life can be significantly impaired.
+However, a fully developed Major Depressive Disorder is always associated with profound sadness, loss of appetite, low energy level, a pervasive sense of apathy, and an inability to execute everyday decisions.
+As a result, an individual’s overall lifestyle gets significantly impaired.
 MDD can persist for weeks, months, and even years, depending on the clinical picture and severity.

-For detailed information on Major Depressive Disorder (MDD) in Dubai, contact CHMC:
+For detailed information and treatment for Major Depressive Disorder (MDD) contact our psychiatric clinic in Dubai:

 Call CHMC